darthsoup/laravel-spa-boilerplate/README.md

-# Passport SPA
+# Laravel SPA auth boilerplate

-Hacky Laravel Passport SPA Boilerplate for OAuth apps
+Hacky Laravel spa auth boilerplate for OAuth/JWT apps

+This repository only serves to record my experience about authentication

 ## Setup